kayulu/spring-boot-unit-testing/Notes.md

 - The `verify(...)` method checks that `someMethod` was called on the mock.

 Mockito is a powerful tool for writing effective unit tests by enabling precise control over dependencies and interactions, ultimately leading to more robust and maintainable code.

+## @MockBean

+The `@MockBean` annotation in Spring Boot is necessary for integrating Mockito mocks into the Spring application context, enabling the replacement of Spring-managed beans with mock instances.
+This annotation is particularly useful when writing integration tests or tests that require the Spring application context to be loaded.

+### When to Use Which Annotation

+- **Use `@MockBean`**:
+  - When you need to replace Spring beans in the application context with mock instances.
+  - For integration tests that require the Spring application context to be loaded.
+  - When you are testing controllers, services, or repositories in the context of a Spring Boot application.

+- **Use `@Mock` and `@InjectMocks`**:
+  - For unit tests where you want to isolate the class under test from its dependencies.
+  - When you do not need to load the Spring application context.
+  - For faster, lightweight tests focusing purely on the business logic of a single class.